trevorwjames/trevorwjames.github.io/_posts/2020-07-27-Predicting-Customer-Churn.md

 ## What makes a "Sticky" Customer

 The term sticky is just like it sounds.
 Someone that stays around and sticks to the subscription for a long time.
 In the battle of LCV (Lifetime Client Value) The goal is to earn customers that buy and keep on buying.
-This idea comes from the old addage "I would Rather make 10k/week for the rest of my life than 1 Million dollars once".
+This idea comes from the old addage "I would Rather make 10k/week for the rest of my life than a Million dollars once".
 For Businesses that sell a subscription based service LCV and ACV (Average Client Value) are the two biggest ways they evaluate how the business is running.
 For the purpose of this project we are going to stay focused on LCV.

 In order to understand LCV you need two numbers.
 1. Monthy Revenue from that customer(Montly Charges), 2.
 Number of months (Tenure).
 That yeilds the total amount of money that customer brings in (Total Charges).
 We have two options in order to increase LCV, increase monthly charges or increase the number of months the customer pays.
 For the purpose of this project we will focus on an idea called "Churn"